Dr Carlo Caduff

 Tel: + 44 (0)207 848 7116

-In the Department of Global Health and Social Medicine, Carlo Caduff serves as Director of the Global Health and Social Medicine Graduate School and Deputy Director of the Culture, Medicine & Power Research Group (CMP).
+In the Department of Global Health and Social Medicine, Carlo Caduff serves as Director of Postgraduate Research Studies and Chair of the Culture, Medicine & Power Research Group (CMP).
 He is Associate Faculty at the India Institute and Visiting Faculty at the Graduate Institute Geneva.